Exabyte-io/rewotes/README.md

 # Overview

-This repository contains examples test assignments used to screen the applicants willing to join Exabyte.io.
+This repository contains example test assignments used to screen the applicants joining Exabyte.io.

 We found that the regular job interview questions can often mislead the process and therefore use a more engaged "real-world" examples instead.